gwax/www-gwax/posts/2005/03/death-by-hot-chocolate.rst

 :updated: 2005-03-14 20:38:58+00:00
 :tags: food & drink

-In continuing with my recent trend to cook stuff, I have come across a recipe for the best hot chocolate ever.
+In continuing with my recent trend of cooking stuff, I have come across a recipe for the best hot chocolate ever.
 I was drinking some earlier this evening and thinking that I could understand the concept of death by chocolate.
 Without further ado, here's what you'll need:

 -   1 cup Heavy Cream
 -   8-10 oz.
 Dark/Bittersweet Chocolate (if you're a philistine, like me, this is one and a half of those large bars of Hershey's Special Dark Chocolate)
 -   Some Milk (preferably Whole Milk)

 Now, here's what you do.
 Break the chocolate into lots of little pieces.
 In a medium saucepan, over medium heat, bring the cream to a rolling